 - The Dean will make the final funding decision.

 - Decisions about continuation of funding will occur every 6 months based on meeting or exceeding specific milestones.
-The initial review team, and the Dean and Senior Associate Dean, will participate in these reviews.
+The initial review team, the Dean, Senior Associate Dean, and Department Chair(s) will participate in these reviews.

 Progress Report & Review at 6 Months of Funding